 Project Immersion: Bar Harbor

 WPI students aren’t your typical learners, and the Interactive Qualifying Project (IQP) is not your typical study abroad.
-Each term, students and faculty members travel to one of 40+ project centers around the country and the world to put theory into practice.
+Each term, students and faculty members travel to one of more than 50 project centers around the world to put theory into practice.
 Follow 20 students and one faculty member as they travel to Bar Harbor, Maine and embark on a distinctive immersive project experience working with a local sponsoring organization.